yaahc/rustconf/error-handling-isnt-all-about-errors.md

 // ...
 Run with RUST_BACKTRACE=full to include source snippets.</font></pre>

-Notes: we can pretty print backtraces and hide unimportant frames, here you can see...

-Next slide: we can also filter our backtrace frames, note that here there are 10 frames hidden after main...
+Notes: Next slide: Here we have a backtrace section...

 ---